kjhass/PublicKB/Compliance/Centurylink-HIPAA.md

 **ISO 27001**
 CenturyLink has received certification of the ISO/IEC 27001:2013 Information Security Management System (ISMS) Standard for data centers located in United States, Singapore, United Kingdom, Germany, and Japan.
 The certificate addresses global network services and managed hosting services in Asia and EMEA.
 As well as colocation services (including physical security and facilities management) for data centers in Asia, EMEA, and North America.
 ISO 27001 is an International Standard providing a model for establishing, operating, monitoring, and improving ISMS.

-The ISO 27001 certification allows CenturyLink to demonstrate effective information security processes are defined and implemented.
+The ISO 27001 certification allows CenturyLink to demonstrate that effective information security processes are defined and implemented.
 ISO 27001 conducts interim audits annually to support a three-year renewal cycle.
 The most recent renewal certification audit was completed in 2013.

 *ISO 27001 key benefits*:
 Includes security as part of the current quality system:
-*	Provides an opportunity to identify and manage risks to key information and systems assets
+*	Provides an opportunity to identify and manage risks to key information and systems assets.
-*	Provides confidence and assurance to both partners and clients
+*	Provides confidence and assurance to both partners and clients.
-*	Allows for an independent review and assurance of information security practices to customers
+*	Allows for an independent review and assurance of information security practices to customers.

 CenturyLink adopted ISO 27001 for a variety of reasons, including:
 *	Protecting critical and sensitive information.
 *	A holistic approach to secure information and compliance.
-*	Credibility, trust, satisfaction and confidence with stakeholders, partners, citizens and customers.
+*	Credibility, trust, satisfaction and confidence with stakeholders, partners, citizens, and customers.
 *	Security status according to internationally accepted criteria.
-*	Market differentiation due to prestige, image and external goodwill.
+*	Market differentiation due to prestige, image, and external goodwill.
 *	Globally accepted certification.

 ## Corporate Quality
-At the core of all compliance programs are quality systems and the management of those quality systems, allowing the organization to establish a baseline from which it can plan, implement and measure.
+At the core of all compliance programs are quality systems and the management of those quality systems, allowing the organization to establish a baseline from which it can plan, implement, and measure.
 The program is used to demonstrate compliance and also to measure improvement.
 Coupled with its ISO certifications, CenturyLink maintains a customer advocacy function that has a formal charter to evaluate, control and improve the company’s Quality of Service (QoS) to both internal and external customers.
 Customer advocacy implements this directive through the management of various quality improvement programs.

 ### ITIL
 CenturyLink strives to provide assurance to existing and future customers that its service standards are among the best in the industry.
 One way CenturyLink has done this is through implementation and adherence to industry best practices known as Information Technology Infrastructure Library (ITIL).

 Many of CenturyLink’s internal business units have adopted ITIL standards as the basis for management of their services.
-ITIL provides a comprehensive, consistent and coherent set of best practices for IT service management, promoting a quality approach to achieving efficient and effective business processes utilizing information systems.
+ITIL provides a comprehensive, consistent, and coherent set of best practices for IT service management, promoting a quality approach to achieving efficient and effective business processes, utilizing information systems.

 ## Locations
 Site 	Region 	City, State